Hydrophytic vegetation is a term used for plants that have adapted to survive oxygen-challenged aquatic environments.

 - Introduction which details the site description and purpose for the delineation

-- Wetland delineation descriptions and methods which includes the definition, methodology, hydrophytic vegetation, hydric/wetland soils, hydrology
+- Wetland delineation descriptions and methods which include the definition, methodology, hydrophytic vegetation, hydric/wetland soils, hydrology

 - Results – Description of the wetland identified and regulatory considerations